westpoint-robotics/usma_kobuki/README.md

         |   API_Illustrations.pdf
         |   Kobuki_Protocol_Specification.pdf
 ```
-3. Move the `Kobuki` folder and its contents to the location where the Arduino IDE stores all libraries.
-The default location is usually `\Documents\Arduino\libraries`
 4. Restart Arduino IDE to check if the newly added 'Kobuki' library has been detected.
 If it has been successfully imported, you must be able to see 'lineFollower' and 'pseudoRandomWalker' sketches under `Files -> Examples -> Kobuki`